ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 #### Configure the CLI

 ##### Install dbt core and BigQuery dependencies

-Run these command from the Step4-Data-Warehouse/dbt folder
+Run these command from the Step4-Data-Warehouse/dbt folder to install the dependencies and initialize the project.

 ```bash
 $ cd Step4-Data-Warehouse/dbt